Pitching Competition for

 The Nordic Talents-jury that selects the winners consists of five members from the professional film- and TV-industry.
 The Jury hands out two prizes - The Nordic Talents Pitch prize (NOK 250,000) and The Nordic Talents Special Mention (NOK 50,000).
 Both prizes are development funding given by Nordisk Film & TV Fond.

-Among the former jury members are: Lone Scherfig, Roy Andersson, Baltasar Kormakur, Tobias Lindholm, Hannu Toumainen, Thomas Robsham, Ruben Østlund, Kristina Trapp, Julie Bergeron and Juho Kousmanen.
+Among the former jury members are several former NT-alumni as well as e.g. Lone Scherfig, Roy Andersson, Baltasar Kormakur, Tobias Lindholm, Hannu Toumainen, Thomas Robsham, Ruben Østlund, Kristina Trapp, Julie Bergeron and Juho Kousmanen.

 What happens during Nordic Talents